Dragan-Constantin/password_checker/README.md

 # password_checker
-A small application that will check the strength of your password as well as check it against bruteforce password databases.
+A small application that will check the strength of your password as well as check it against multiple bruteforce password databases.
+At the moment, most of our brute force database comes from this [repository](https://github.com/duyet/bruteforce-database)

 # How to run it:
 If you are on Windows, run the **`pswd_strength_checker.exe`** file.